 There are 3 levels of Heattech: Heattech, Extra Warm, and Ultra Warm.
 Depending on the temperatures, I wear it solo or layered with a jacket or sweater.
 On colder days, I layer two to three Ultra Warm tops – they are so thin and stretchy, you won’t feel the layers.
 I highly recommend them!

-If you are like me, and your hands and feet go numb as soon as you step out into the cold, you will want to get these Uniqlo Heattech accessories as well.
-They are life changing!
+If you are like me, and your hands and feet go numb as soon as you step out into the cold, you will want to get these accessories to stay warm.

 Sweater + Jacket